louisetxz/m6a-detection-project/README.md

 ```

 ## Usage
-Place test data under /data/
+There are two ways you can generate predictions using our model:

-To generate predictions on the available test data, run:
+- To generate predictions on the available test data, run:
 ```bash
 python3 test.py
 ```

+- To generate predictions with your own command-line arguments:
+1. Place test data under /data/

 The testing script contains the following command-line arguments:
 * --model_path (str): Path to the trained model file.
 Default is cnn_selected.keras.